 In the worst possible cases, an accident may lead to the death of a loved one.
 If you lost someone you loved during an accident, you need to speak to an attorney about filing a wrongful death claim.
 This type of claim will help you seek additional compensation that is appropriate for your devastating loss.
 Some of the damages wrongful death claims may cover include:

-You need to work with an attorney to understand the full extent of the financial impact this accident may have on your life.
+You need to work with an attorney to understand the full extent of this accident’s financial impact on your life.
 They will help you calculate the amount you should expect from your settlement, and they will not allow you to accept less than you deserve.
 Your lawyer will negotiate on your behalf for fair compensation, and they will be prepared to take your case to court if necessary.

-As if these consequences weren’t enough of a burden, a serious accident also places an enormous amount of financial hardship on victims.
-They may not be able to return to work while their injuries heal, as they simultaneously have to pay for the rising cost of healthcare and medical treatments.
+As if these consequences weren’t enough of a burden, a serious accident also places enormous financial hardship on victims.
+They may not be able to return to work while their severe injuries heal, as they simultaneously have to pay for the rising cost of healthcare and medical treatments.
 A car accident injury can impede a victim’s ability to pay for their everyday expenses.

-At DeMayo Law Offices, we are sensitive to the fact that money may be tight following a serious accident.
-Many people mistakenly assume they can’t afford to hire an attorney, when in reality, hiring an attorney may be the best way to get the maximum amount of compensation you are owed, compensation that will cover the cost of your medical bills, lost income, property damage, and pain and suffering.
+At the North and South Carolina DeMayo Law Offices, we are sensitive to the fact that money may be tight following a serious accident.
+Many people mistakenly assume they can’t afford legal assistance or hire an attorney, when in reality, hiring an attorney may be the best way to get the maximum amount of compensation you are owed – a monetary compensation that will cover the cost of your medical bills, lost income, property damage, and pain and suffering.

 That’s why, at DeMayo Law Offices, we work with our clients on a contingency basis, meaning we don’t get paid until you get paid.
-We also offer victims a free, no-obligation initial consultation to review the circumstances of their case and lay out the ways in which we may be able to help them resolve their situation.
+We also offer victims a free case evaluation – a no-obligation initial consultation – to review the circumstances of their case and lay out how we may be able to help them resolve their situation.

-First and foremost, after an accident, especially a serious one, your health and safety must come first.
-Taking a hit to the head, broken bones, or internal bleeding you may not even be aware of can all turn into life-threatening medical disasters if you do not seek medical attention right away.
-The cost of medical treatment is intimidating, especially when you don’t have insurance, but your life comes first.
-If you are in need of medical treatment, get help.
+First and foremost, after an accident, especially a serious one, your health, and safety must come first.
+Taking a hit to the head, broken bones, or internal bleeding you may not even be aware of can all turn into life-threatening medical disasters if you do not seek medical attention immediately.
+Medical care costs are intimidating, especially when you don’t have insurance, but your life comes first.
+If you require medical treatment, get help.

-With that said, an experienced personal injury attorney may be your best resource for understanding your legal options when it comes to covering the medical bills that you may have incurred after an accident.
-All cases are unique, and in many situations, the at-fault party’s insurance company may be responsible for covering your medical bills.
+With that said, an experienced personal injury attorney may be your best resource for understanding your legal options regarding covering the medical bills you may have incurred after an accident.
+All cases are unique, and the at-fault party’s insurance company may be responsible for covering your medical costs in many situations.
 You may be able to sue and take the responsible party to court for payment of your medical expenses.

-Unfortunately, the bills may begin coming in before a settlement is even reached.
-Having a strong attorney on your side that can guide your legal strategy and negotiate aggressively on your behalf could be your best option for recovering the money you need to pay for your medical treatment.
-Before you begin trying to pay out of pocket, contact a skilled attorney with DeMayo Law Offices to review your options.
+Unfortunately, the bills may begin arriving before a settlement is even reached.
+Having a strong attorney on your side that can guide your legal strategy and negotiate aggressively on your behalf could be your best option for recovering the money you need to pay for your medical care.
+Before you begin trying to pay out of pocket, contact a skilled attorney with the DeMayo Law Offices in Charlotte, NC, to review your options

 It always pays to be prepared.
-Going into a legal office and trying to navigate your way through the process may seem intimidating.
-After a serious accident, you probably have one million questions running through your mind at any given time, yet, once you are sitting directly in front of an attorney, all those questions may suddenly disappear.
+Going into a legal office and navigating the process may seem intimidating.
+After a serious accident, you probably have one million questions running through your mind at any given time.
+However, sitting directly in front of an attorney, all those questions may suddenly disappear.
 Write things down as they come to you.
-When a question enters your mind, put it on paper, or type yourself a note.
-Keep a running list of questions you need answers to and bring that list with you to your consultation.
+When a question enters your mind, write it on paper, or type a note.
+Keep a running list of questions you need answers to and bring that list with you to your consultation

 For an attorney to evaluate your particular case, they need specific information about the accident that you have been involved in.
 Bring your medical files, insurance paperwork, police report, and any type of document or file that may be relevant to your accident.
 It may also help to write down or record all the details that you can remember about your accident – keep it factual, objective, and honest.